Monitoring RabbitMQ With Prometheus and Grafana

 Queue metrics

 A queueing stage is right before a message reaches a consumer.
 Monitoring queues, therefore, are important to ensure messages arrive successfully at the receiver.
-You can monitor various items such as total number of messages, number of messages ready for delivery, messages published recently, message publication rate, and more, by looking at queue metrics.
+You can monitor various items such as the total number of messages, the number of messages ready for delivery, messages published recently, message publication rate, and more, by looking at queue metrics.

 Cluster-wide metrics